-As a result of the sale of eSpeed, we only sold our on-the-run, benchmark 2-, 3-, 5-, 7-, 10-, and 30-year fully electronic trading platform for U.S. Treasury Notes and Bonds.
+As a result of the sale of eSpeed, we only sold our on-the-run; benchmark 2-, 3-, 5-, 7-, 10-, and 30-year fully electronic trading platform for U.S. Treasury Notes and Bonds.
 Over time, we had built these six instruments into some of the deepest and most liquid markets in the world.
-For the three and six months ended June 30, 2013, eSpeed generated approximately \$24.0 million and \$48.4 million in revenues, respectively - of which approximately \$22.9 million and \$46.5 million were recorded in our Financial Services segment and the remainder in Corporate items.
+For the nine months ended September 30, 2013, eSpeed generated approximately \$48.8 million in revenues-all of which was earned during the first two quarters -, of which \$46.5 million was recorded in our Financial Services segment and the remainder in Corporate items.
 We retained all of our other voice, hybrid, and fully electronic trading, market data, and software businesses, including voice, hybrid and electronic brokerage of off-the-run U.S. Treasuries, as well as Treasury Bills, Treasury Swaps, Treasury Repos, Treasury Spreads, and Treasury Rolls.
 We also continue to offer voice brokerage for on-the-run U.S. Treasuries.